iot-salzburg/nearest-advocate/README.md

 pip install nearest_advocate
 ```

-Open Python and mport and use it for time delay estimation of event-based time-series:
+Open Python and import and use it for time delay estimation of event-based time-series:

 ```python
 import numpy as np